All Episodes

 If elected, how are you going to get Americans on the same page?

-You know, but for example, the New York Toilet Paper Times story about U.S. intelligence that Donald Trump was briefed on on intelligence, that Russia was putting a bounty on American soldiers' heads in Afghanistan.
+You know, for example, the New York Toilet Paper Times story about U.S. intelligence that Donald Trump was briefed on intelligence, that Russia was putting a bounty on American soldiers' heads in Afghanistan.

-I none of that is true.
+I yeah, none of that is true.

 None of it's true.